SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ##### realism

-⟮c1;(Metaphysical) realism⟯ is the view that objects exist independently of our thoughts.
+⟮c+;(Metaphysical) realism⟯ is the view that objects exist independently of our thoughts.
 While subjective idealism is metaphysically anti-realist, objective realis is metaphysically idealist.

 #### social ontology